MicrosoftDocs/defender-docs/defender-xdr/create-custom-rbac-roles.md

 7. Select a permission category (for example, Security operations), and then review the permissions available.
 You can choose to assign the following different levels of permissions:

-    - Select all read-only permissions – Users will be assigned with all the read-only permissions in this category.
+    - Select all read-only permissions – Users are assigned with all the read-only permissions in this category.
-    - Select all read and manage permissions – Users will be assigned all permissions in this category (read and manage permissions).
+    - Select all read and manage permissions – Users are assigned all permissions in this category (read and manage permissions).
-    - Select custom permissions – Users will be assigned the custom permissions selected.
+    - Select custom permissions – Users are assigned the custom permissions selected.

    :::image type="content" source="/defender/media/defender/m365-defender-rbac-assignments-fig.png" alt-text="Screenshot of the permissions flyout screen" lightbox="/defender/media/defender/m365-defender-rbac-assignments-fig.png":::

     For more information on the RBAC custom permissions, see [About RBAC custom permissions](custom-permissions-details.md).

     > [!NOTE]
-    > If all read-only or all read and manage permissions are assigned, any new permissions added to this category in the future will be automatically assigned under this role.
+    > If all read-only or all read and manage permissions are assigned, any new permissions added to this category in the future are automatically assigned under this role.
     >
     > If you have assigned custom permissions and new permissions are added to this category, you will need to re-assign your roles with the new permissions if needed.